KeHang-Zhu/JosephsonJunction_simulation/README.md

-# JJunction_simulation
+# JosephsonJunction_simulation
-This package of python code is used for simulating Josephson Juctions using Kwant package (with the document here https://kwant-project.org).
+This package of python code is used for simulating Josephson Juctions with tight-binding model using Kwant package (with the document here https://kwant-project.org).

 The first folder test is a few test script directly copied or slightly modified from the document.